Regular Dental Cleaning

 But the twice-yearly cleaning from a dentist or dental hygienist recommendation is actually an essential part of proper preventative care to help maintain your overall health.

-Here’s five excellent reasons you should consider listening to your dentist and scheduling that visit.
+Here are five excellent reasons you should consider listening to your dentist and scheduling that visit.

 1. Prevention is Easiest

-Why wait until you already have a cavity, and require an expensive and painful treatment?
+Why wait until you already have a cavity, and require expensive and painful treatment?
 Regular tooth cleanings remove plaque from your teeth so that it can’t build up and cause you problems.
 Plaque, a highly acidic substance, leads to tooth decay if not regularly removed.
 Regular plaque cleanings are quick, easy and relatively painless, but cavity fillings can be the opposite!

 2. It’s Not Just Your Teeth

 Studies have linked oral health to the overall condition of your body, showing connections between gum disease and cardiovascular disease.
 Heart disease, stroke and other related conditions are more likely to occur in those who suffer from poor oral health.

 Not only will your smile be healthier as a result of regular dental cleanings, but it’ll look better too.
 If you regularly consume tobacco, coffee, tea or wine, your teeth will become stained and discoloured over time.
 A routine dental cleaning usually involves polishing teeth with a special paste that removes stains and restores brightness to your pearly whites.

 4. Keep an Eye On Your Oral Health

 Signs of cavities, gum disease and other dental problems are not always immediately obvious.
 Having regular checkups isn’t just about the cleaning — you’ll also get checked out by the dentist to quickly determine whether you have any developing (or developed) oral problems.